en_USEnglish

 Learning

-Need for substantial material resources
+Need for significant material resources

 Benefits of OpenShift

-Easy container management
+Ease of container management

-OpenShift simplifies container management by providing advanced features such as automated deployment, resource monitoring and load balancing.
+OpenShift simplifies container management by providing advanced features such as automated deployment, resource monitoring, and load balancing.

 Integrated orchestration